Thermodynamic Advantage of Quantum Time-Reversal: Introduction

 For time-even variables like DNA nucleotide sequences, time reversal doesn't affect the encoded information (thymine remains thymine in reverse time).
 However, information in a hard disk drive is encoded in magnetic moments, which flip sign under time reversal, mapping the logical elements $\zero \mapsto \one$ and $\one \mapsto \zero$.
 Memory devices which change under time reversal, like magnetic storage, are \emph{time-odd} \cite{spinney2012nonequilibrium,proesmans2019hysteretic}.
 The flexibility of time-symmetries of memory appears to allow the designer of a computational circuit to choose an appropriate substrate, that effectively minimizes the thermodynamic irreversibility of the computation~\cite{boyd2021time}.

 However, even with the flexibility to design time-symmetries of classical memory, logical irreversibility requires divergent dissipation in the limit of increasing reliability ~\cite{boyd2021time}.
 It is in this context that we show a considerable energetic advantage enabled by quantum memory elements.
 Unlike classical time-reversal, which is limited to discrete involutions, quantum time-reversal operations correspond to anti-unitary operators \cite{Wigner60_Normal, roberts2017three,sakurai2020modern}.
 In the following, we show that the additional flexibility of quantum memory allows us to implement logically irreversible computations without divergent dissipation.
 Thus, there is a significant thermodynamic advantage to performing fundamental logical operations with quantum memory.
+We show that quantum time-reversal symmetry changes the scaling of dissipation with reliability.